 If you don’t have any prior teaching experience, then you should use the space in your cover letter to teach abroad or online to reference your TEFL certification and how the skills you learned in your online TEFL course align with the job for which you’re applying.
 For example, you could highlight a teaching practicum in which you taught a class of adult learners and were evaluated by an experienced TEFL/TESOL teacher, how you created multiple lesson plans using different teaching methods, or how you completed a Specialization in Teaching Young Learners.

-Alternatively, you could take the opportunity to describe how skills you’ve acquired in non-teaching jobs would transfer to the position.
+Alternatively, you could take the opportunity to describe how well your non-teaching skills benefit the position.
 For example, if you’ve ever held a position in which you’ve overseen large groups of adults or children, this could translate into classroom management skills.
 Or, if you’ve led workshops or training sessions, you could easily equate this to being able to clearly and effectively explain difficult subjects to learners.

 Newly certified?
 Here’s how to get TEFL/TESOL experience.

-What shouldn’t I include in my TEFL cover letter?
+What should I avoid in my TEFL cover letter?

 Generic language